Featured Image Above by Megan Asche

 - Hastings, Donald F. Scholarship Fund – This fund honors longtime Yakima Valley’s Chevron Chemical Corporation fieldman, Donald Hastings.
 It consists of an annual scholarship awarded to Entomology undergraduates or graduate students bases on academic record and financial need.

 - Honey Bee Diagnostic Lab Fund– Supports research on honey bee colony health.

 - Honey Bee Mushroom Research – This fund supports WSU Entomology Chair, Dr. Steve Sheppard’s Lab in collaboration with Paul Stamets, owner of Host Defense and Fungi Perfecti (leading mycologist, visionary and TED Talk presenter), and WSU Bee Keepers Association who teamed up in a research initiative called BeeFriendly™ to help reverse devastating declines in the global bee population that are critically threatening the world’s food security.

-- Honey Bee Research Facility – See proposed facility architectural renderings here.
+- Honey Bee Research Facility – These funds will build a specialized research facility.
+See proposed facility architectural renderings here.

 - James, Maurice T. and Helen – Entomology Museum Fund – Created by Maurice and Helen James, the fund is used to support and promote the M. T. James Entomological Collection.
 Funds are used to maintain and promulgate the Collection, support visiting scholars, and enhance the museum reference library.

 - Tamaki, George – Memorial Scholarship Fund – Established to honor Yakima Lab., USDA Entomologist, George Tamaki.
 The fund is used to award an annual scholarship to a regularly enrolled graduate student in the Department of Entomology.